69 °F Ocean City, US

 The first responders then rushed the two victims to the Ocean City Municipal Airport, where they were picked up by helicopter and flown to a trauma center.

 Ocean Chief Fire Chief Bernard F. Walker said the city’s Department of Fire & Rescue Services responded just before 9 a.m.
-Monday, April 27, to 100 Somerset Lane, which is east of Bay Avenue, “for an advanced life support emergency medical incident involving a possible traumatic injury.”
+Monday, April 27, to 100 Somerset Lane, which is west of Bay Avenue, “for an advanced life support emergency medical incident involving a possible traumatic injury.”

 “The call was initiated following a report of a possible electrocution and fall from an elevated position,” the chief wrote in a press release issued Monday.